Umoja (UMJA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Umoja Historical Price

-According to the latest data gathered on Umoja live price page, the current price of Umoja is 0USD.
-The circulating supply of Umoja(UMJA) is 481.01M UMJA , giving it a market capitalization of $49.35K.
+According to the latest data gathered on Umoja live price page, the current price of Umoja is 0.00014038USD.
+The circulating supply of Umoja(UMJA) is 481.01M UMJA , giving it a market capitalization of $67.86K.

 The Umoja Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UMJA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.